Sungji Hong

 Sungji Hong (홍성지) (b.
-1973) is a South Korean composer.
+1973) is a South Korean composer of contemporary music, based in the United States.
 Her work Missa Lumen de Lumine, a setting of the Roman-rite Catholic Mass ordinary for three voices, was written for Trio Mediæval in 2002.
 The trio recorded it in 2005.
 In a review for The Gramophone, Ivan Moody found it "rather a fragmentary affair", though with "some dazzling moments".